Foreign folk music. Classic folk masterpieces and recommended popular songs.

 Tracy Chapman is an African American female folk musician.

-She has many charms, but the strength of the messages embedded in her music is indispensable.
+She has many appealing qualities, but the strength of the messages embedded in her music is essential.

-Each of her songs carries different messages, and many people have surely been saved by the power of her words.
+Each song carries its own message, and many people have surely been saved by the power of her words.

-Fast Car, released in 1988, is a song that satirizes the poverty issues of 1980s America from a woman’s perspective.
+Fast Car, released in 1988, is a song that satirizes the poverty issues in 1980s America from a woman’s perspective.

-In the song, “fast car” refers to the wealthy class, and just knowing this can change how you interpret the translated lyrics.
+“Fast Car” refers to the wealthy, and just knowing this can change how you interpret the translated lyrics.

-Like folk songs of the 1960s once were, it is a heartfelt message song that sings of social ideas.
+Like the folk songs of the 1960s, it is a heartfelt message song that sings of social ideas.

 HoloceneBon Iver